tinygo-org/tinygo-site/content/docs/guides/tips-n-tricks.md

 }
 ```

-You may even find yourself having two or more slices pointing at diferent regions of the same array simultaneously, if you are careful.
+You may even find yourself having two or more slices pointing at different regions of the same array simultaneously, if you are careful.

 ```
 buf1 := t.buf[:2]